 Preference points will be awarded projects that exceed the minimum threshold Green Building Act requirements and commit to achieving specific certifications defined below.
 Any project claiming this preference must demonstrate the capacity and experience to achieve certification, and the architectural plans and project budgets (development and operating) submitted in the application must reflect the commitment to certification.
+Projects that cost more per square foot to construct than DHCD's guideline allows due to advanced Green Building features may submit a construction cost waiver that highlights how much additional debt or sources of subsidy (PACE financing, SRECs, etc.) they are able to leverage as a result of their reduced utility costs.

-- □ 5 points = Living Building Challenge Certification (Full or Petal Certification).
+■ 5 points = Living Building Challenge Certification (Full or Petal Certification).
 Five prioritization scoring points will be awarded to applicants that design and construct their project to achieve either full or petal certification under Living Building Challenge program.
 The Living Building Challenge is the world's most rigorous building performance standard.
-Projects achieving full certification demonstrate a connection to nature and place, net-positive energy generation, net-zero water use, healthy and active design, integration of ecologically responsible material, and equitable development strategies. - 3 points = Nearing Net Zero.
+Projects achieving full certification demonstrate a connection to nature and place, net-positive energy generation, net-zero water use, healthy and active design, integration of ecologically responsible material, and equitable development strategies.

+- □ 3 points = Nearing Net Zero.
 Three prioritization scoring points will be awarded to project teams pursing 2015 Enterprise Green Communities Criteria (GCC) that demonstrate that they will meet 2015 GCC 5.2b Advanced Certification: Nearing Net Zero.
 Project teams must demonstrate that they are pursuing these points with Enterprise and plan to certify with Passive House Institute US (PHIUS), Living Building Challenge Net Zero Energy Building Certification, or DOE Zero Energy Ready Home.
-All project teams pursuing these points also must incorporate solar photovoltaics in their project and maximize their rooftop generation potential to the maximum extent as allowable by District codes and regulations.

-O points = The project will meet the minimum green building requirements.
+All project teams pursuing these points also must incorporate solar photovoltaics in their project and maximize their rooftop generation potential to the maximum extent as allowable by District codes and regulations. - O points = The project will meet the minimum green building requirements.